npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 The SignupSheet is used in the SignupHttpHandler, so if we will make the SignupSheet immutable, we'll need to change the handler to work with immutable values, rather than mutable beans.
 We might as well convert that to Kotlin first...

+## Converting HTTP the handler to Kotlin

-Convert SignupHttpHandler to Java ...
+Convert SignupHttpHandler to Kotlin ...
 Click "Yes" in the dialog.

 Run the tests.
 They pass.
 COMMIT!